nomnom-insights/nomnom.lockjaw/README.md

 ### Locking advice

 Ideally, you do not do much work while holding the lock.
-E.g. ensuring that you have push only 1 job to a queue or call and endpoint once.
+E.g. ensuring that your application pushed only 1 job to a queue or call an endpoint once.
 Relying on performing long running tasks while holding the lock is not advised.
 Use it as a coordination mechanism, not the business logic.

 ## How to use it?